 Mmm, mussel fritters.
 A kiwi staple.
-Bit like whitebait fritters but a whole lot gruntier.
-This NZ mussel fritter recipe is soooo easy.
-Bonus.
-And this recipe is a great mix of protein, fats and complex carbohydrates, this dish is super healthy too!
+A little bit like whitebait fritters but a whole lot gruntier.
+This NZ mussel fritter recipe is soooo easy (bonus), and with a great mix of protein, fats and complex carbohydrates, this dish is super healthy too!